BirdsAreFlyingCameras/PyEnhance/README.md

 **Usage**

-Set alies for easy usage and readability:
+Set alies for easy usage and readability

     WebTools = WebTools.WebTools()

-Check if http is valid:
+Check if http is valid

     if WebTools.HTTPcheck(URL='www.google.com') == True: